 1. Portability

-If you need to have your computer often home, then owning a laptop is clearly a one-way street.
+If you need to often have your computer out of the house, then owning a laptop is clearly a one-way street.

 But many people only buy a laptop for its small size, and park it in their office or home.